-If plots have gaps due to mechanical or agronomic problems it may be necessary eliminate the poor area by reducing the plot to a uniform length.
-Removal must be acreall rows - whole rows cannot be discarded.
-These plots should be measured at the time of the population counts
+If plots have gaps due to mechanical or agronomic problems it may be necessary to eliminate the poor area by reducing the plot to a uniform length.
+Removal must be across all rows - whole rows cannot be discarded.
+These plots should be measured and pegged at the time of the population counts

-C.4.8.2 Missing plots - Plots
+C.4.8.2 Missing plots - plots with gaps or poor uniformity may occur

-If plots are weak due to mechanical or agronomic problems the bughout their entire length, it may be necessary to make the plots missing.
+If plots are weak due to mechanical or agronomic problems throughout their entire length, it may be necessary to make the plots missing.
 These plots should be pegged at the time of the population counts and a symbol should be entered in subsequent data records (see C.6.2.5).
 The plots should be clearly indicated when the data is sent to the Trial Design and Data Handling Operator.
-60. 600

-C.5.
-Harvesting
+C.5 Harvesting